 In compliance with IPv6 link-scope packet forwarding rules, the eRouter MUST NOT forward MLD messages received on an IP interface onto another IP interface.
 Also, the eRouter MUST NOT forward link-scoped IPv6 multicast packets received on an IP interface onto another IP interface.

+The eRouter MUST forward site-scoped IPv6 multicast packets to all Customer-Facing Interfaces within the same Customer-Facing IP Interface except the Customer-Facing Interface from which they were received.

-The eRouter MUST forward all non-link-scoped IPv6 multicast traffic received on Customer-Facing Interfaces onto the Operator-Facing Interface.
+The eRouter MUST forward all non-link-scoped and non-site-scoped (e.g., not addressed to FF02::/16 or FF05::/16) IPv6 multicast traffic received on Customer-Facing Interfaces onto the Operator-Facing Interface.
 Operator control of multicast traffic forwarding onto the cable network, if desired, can be done through the implementation of filters at the eCM.